Jchase2/simple-pass-manager/README.md

 Type 'r' to read the entire file.
 Type 's' to search for a string.
 Type 'h' to search for a section.
+Type 'l' to list all sections / headers.
 Type 'i' to insert a single new line. (e.g a username:password combo.)
 Type 'b' to insert multiple lines at a time.
 Type 'n' to create a new section.